 Introduction

 Interactions between species structure plant communities and contribute to biodiversity maintenance globally.
-Interacting populations are aggregations of interacting individuals, thus the outcome of interactions between species (i.e. plant fitness) can be influenced by both intraspecific and interspecific variation in attractiveness to pollinators.
-Attractiveness to pollinators is influenced by phenotypic variation in plant traits that can improve pollinator foraging efficiency including floral display size (Ohashi and Yahara 1998, Thomson 1981) and plant height (Donnelly, et al. 1998, Toräng, et al. 2006).
+Interacting populations can be seen as aggregations of interacting individuals?? thus the outcome of interactions between species (i.e. plant fitness) can be influenced by both intraspecific and interspecific variation in attractiveness to pollinators. bit clunky Attractiveness to pollinators is influenced by phenotypic variation in plant traits such as floral display size (Ohashi and Yahara 1998, Thomson 1981) and plant height (Donnelly, et al. 1998, Toräng, et al. 2006).
 The floral composition of the surrounding area can also influence attractiveness due to density-dependent interactions between the local co-blooming floral neighbourhood and the focal plant (Rathcke 1983, Seifan, et al. 2014).
 Spatial association with co-blooming heterospecifics can alter the attractiveness of an individual plant leading to increases (facilitation) or decreases (competition) in pollinator visitation rates (Braun and Lortie 2018, Mitchell, et al. 2009, Rathcke 1983).
-Consequently, both individual phenotypic traits and neighbourhood context impact interactions with pollinators that in turn influence plant fitness.
+Consequently, both individual phenotypic traits and neighbourhood context impact interactions with pollinators that in turn influence plant fitness. further to your comment, I like local floral neighbourhood - sounds sweet - like the local flower shop. lol - little shop of horrors. oh wait. skip. haha.

 Network analysis has emerged as a valuable tool for studying plant-pollinator interactions (Bascompte and Jordano 2013).
-Most pollinator visitation networks are species-based; each node represents a population of plants or pollinators and links are the sum of interactions between the populations.
-The recognition that patterns between interacting individuals drive the patterns between interacting species has driven recent interest in downscaling interaction networks from populations to individuals (Dupont, et al. 2011, Dupont, et al. 2014, Gómez and Perfectti 2011, Rumeu, et al. 2018, Tur, et al. 2014, Valverde, et al. 2016).
+Most pollinator visitation networks are species-based.
+Each node represents a population of plants or pollinators, and links are the sum of interactions between the populations.
+The recognition that patterns between interacting individuals drive the patterns between interacting species has lead to examinations of downscaling interaction networks from populations to individuals (Dupont, et al. 2011, Dupont, et al. 2014, Gómez and Perfectti 2011, Rumeu, et al. 2018, Tur, et al. 2014, Valverde, et al. 2016).
 An advantage of individual-based networks is the ability to integrate individual variation to the study of structure and pattern of relations within ecological networks (Losapio, et al. 2019, Olesen, et al. 2010).
 Individual-based networks have been used to explore specialization of pollen use (Tur, et al. 2014) and interaction rewiring with phenology (Valverde, et al. 2016).
 Species and individual-based approaches are complementary, and for instance, these coupled approaches have been used to study changes in specialization across a gradient of elevation in hummingbird-plant networks (Maglianesi, et al. 2015).
-Downscaling to individuals is a fundamental step to shed light on the underlying drivers of community functioning.
+Downscaling to individuals is a fundamental step to illuminate the underlying drivers of community functioning.